 Once your declaration has been reviewed, your status will be updated in EagleNet.
 Additional documentation may be required to support your claim of residency for tuition purposes.
 If more information is needed, you will receive a notification by email.
 Please allow enough time to submit all the required items prior to the deadline.

-In order to be reclassified to in-state for tuition purposes, a student must complete the Request for Residency Reclassification form and submit it along with all supporting documentation in-person to the Office of Admissions and Records or by email at email@example.com.
+In order to be reclassified to in-state for tuition purposes, a student must complete the Request for Residency Reclassification form and submit it along with all supporting documentation.
+For more information regarding reclassification, contact the Admissions and Records Office at email@example.com or 850-201-8555.

 Note: Eligibility for reclassification is reviewed by committee every Friday afternoon through the College’s published first day of class for the term and in which in-state residency is being sought.
 Supporting documentation is critical to the decision-making process.
 Students will be notified by email once a decision has been made.